andijakl/universal-beacon/README.md

 2. Turn on Bluetooth: Settings -> Devices -> Bluetooth
 3. Turn on Device Sync: Settings -> Privacy -> Other devices -> Sync with devices (Example: beacons).

+### Bluetooth on Android

+Make sure that you activate Bluetooth on your Android device prior to running the example app.
+The app doesn't currently check if Bluetooth is active on your phone and you would otherwise get an exception about a missing "BLUETOOTH_PRIVILEGED" permission.
+This is unrelated to the actual Bluetooth Beacon library and just a small current limitation of the example.

 ## Usage example (C#)